Lincoln Australian Income Fund

 By Tim Lincoln Managing Director and Chief Investment Officer

-The Lincoln Australian Income Fund has employed a tactical position aimed to reduce portfolio volatility for our high yield approach.
+The Lincoln Australian Income Fund has employed a tactical position to reduce portfolio volatility for our high-yield approach.
 Our defensive strategy has included redeploying capital down the risk curve by investing 30% of the portfolio in floating and fixed corporate bonds whilst reducing our equity market volatility by introducing a hedge in the form of the Beta Shares Australian Bear ETF (BBOZ).

-The extraordinary rally in equity markets that has transpired to end 2023 has had an impact on our relative returns to the ASX 200 Accumulation Index.
-The Fund team are prepared to endure the short-term underperformance relative to market because we have high conviction that capital preservation tactics, whilst maintaining an attractive yield profile, is the most prudent strategy to employ for our investors in a highly uncertain economic environment.
+The extraordinary rally in equity markets that has transpired to the end of 2023 and into 2024 has impacted our relative returns to the ASX 200 Accumulation Index.
+The Fund team is prepared to endure short-term underperformance relative to the market because we are highly convicted capital preservation tactics while maintaining a highly attractive yield profile, which is the most prudent strategy for our investors in a highly uncertain economic environment.

 • Excluding franking